-If you’re a runner, you know it can take a heavy toll on your body.
+If you’re a runner, you know that hitting the pavement can take a heavy toll on your body.
 From runner’s knee to shin splints, an injury can sabotage your training or worse — it can take you out during the first leg of a competition for which you’ve spent months training.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy